August Home Maintenance and Safety Checklist

 5. Remove and clean shower heads

 Drip, drip, drip.
 Your shower heads are constantly handling spotting and sediment from water, so give them a good soak in a vinegar bath to remove hard water stains and gunk.
-Removing showerheads is usually as simple as turning a few screws, but consult the fixture manufacturer’s website for details if you get stuck.
+Removing shower heads is usually as simple as turning a few screws, but consult the fixture manufacturer’s website for details if you get stuck.

 6. Test and change detector batteries

 These important safety devices don’t do much if they aren’t charged and connected, so test both your smoke detectors and carbon monoxide detectors regularly.
 Stock up on those AAs and get it done.
-Earplugs required.
+Earplugs are required.

 7. Upgrade the outside